straybiker/HA-load-balancer/README.md

   - Input number: overcharge limit for when the minimum car charge is not reached
   - Input select to select load balacing mode [Off, Minimal 1.4kW, Minimal 4kW, Eco, Fast]
   - Input number: Alfen charger efficiency
-  - Input number: Car accu capacity
+  - Input number: Car battery capacity
   - Input number: Minimum target car charge
   - Date time: to set the time the minimum car charge should be reached
 - Sensor: Current household power consumption.
 Since I don't have a digital meter yet, but this is a test to prepare for the digital meter, I use a Shelly Pro3EM to measure household power consumption.
-- Template sensor to determine the sockket connection state.
+- Template sensor to determine the socket connection state.
 Add this to your configuration.yaml file.
 ```
 template:
   - sensor: